 - armistice (n.)

 The word is attested in English from 1660s in the Latin form armistitium.
 German Waffenstillstand is a loan-translation from French.
-Armistice Day (1919) marked the end of the Great War of 1914-18 on Nov.
-11, 1918.
+Armistice Day (1919) commemorated the end of the Great War of 1914-18 on Nov.
+11, 1918 and memorialized the dead in that war.
 In Britain, after World War II, it merged with Remembrance Day.
-In U.S., Armistice Day became a national holiday in 1926.
-In 1954, to honor World War II and Korean War veterans as well, it was re-dubbed Veterans Day.
+In U.S. (which suffered fewer casualties and had already a Memorial Day for the dead), Armistice Day became a national holiday in 1926; in 1954, to also honor living World War II and Korean War veterans, it was re-dubbed Veterans Day.